- Hexagonal Architecture? Uh… what?

 I’d largely ignored hexagonal architecture thus far in my career.
 I’d heard of it at some point.
 Read a bit about it and not really grokked it.
 I talked to some people and got the impression it wasn’t that good/relevant/useful and as such never looked much closer.
 From my brief skim of the material out there I hadn’t bridged the gap between the vague concepts outlined and the realities of applying such a pattern.
 Given the reaction of others I’d left it at that.

 After reading and watching everything I could find on the subject it still seemed like a pointless abstraction to me that encourages over-engineering.
-Good design and isolating dependencies are something that any decent programmer would just do with interfaces in C#, and expecting that business needs and testing would drive out the right shape.
+Good design and isolating dependencies are something that any decent programmer would “just do” by using interfaces in C# or some equivalent in other languages.
+It is also normal in my experience of high-performing engineering teams that business needs and testing would drive out the right “shape” for these interfaces/abstractions over time without needing someone to say “let’s use hexagonal architecture” and seeing who understands the shibboleth or at least pretends to.

 If like me you haven’t grokked this odd-ball “pattern” then hopefully this post will help you.
 I put this post together having consumed absolutely everything I could find on the subject, discussed it with friends and generally having spent a lot of time mystified.
 Perhaps I can explain the common understanding of the pattern amongst those who like it and use it in a way that the pre-existing material failed to do for me.
 I’m still not 100% convinced by this “pattern”, but at least I feel like I understand the intent now.